San Francisco Crown & Bridge Procedures

 Bridges are an excellent solution if you want a fixed restoration: one that you don’t have to remove every night since it is cemented in place.

 For crown & bridge, San Francisco patients of the Financial District and Embarcadero areas should choose a dental practice that uses high-quality materials and methods.
-Dr. Skoulas takes precise measurements during your preparation appointment.
-She always works with established dental labs that prioritize quality.
-When possible, she also chemically bonds the component to add greater strength to your tooth or teeth.
+Our doctors take precise measurements during your preparation appointment.
+They always work with established dental labs that prioritize quality.
+When possible, they also chemically bonds the component to add greater strength to your tooth or teeth.